aoskarih/Vibrations-with-AIMS/README.md

 ### Running vibrational calculations

 Now that we have all the restart files and proper geometries we can begin the actual vibrational calculations.
 First we need to copy relaxed geometries and `control.in` files from "*relaxations*" to "*vibrations*".
 This time we want the `control.in` files specific to state and again remember to rename `geometry.in.next_step` to just `geometry.in`.
+If you ran the `copy_input.sh` previously, then all the files shoudl be copied already.
 When these files are in place, everything should be ready and you only need to run the script `run_vib.sh` in every directory under "*vibrations*".

 After aims has finished there will be output files in all of the `vibrations/state/delta_0.0025/` directories.
 What we are interested in are the `run.xyz` and `vib_post_0.0025.out` files.
 You should check that values in `run.xyz` are in float format.
 Some times they appear as complex numbers, example: `0.12345+0.00000j`.
 That can be usually fixed by running the script again: `python get_vibrations.py run 1 >& vib_post_0.0025.out`.